compendium-tech/compendium/README.md

 - **Nginx**: Acts as a high-performance reverse proxy and load balancer.
 - **AWS S3, CloudFront**: Solution for static file storage and content delivery used in course microservice.

-## Port Usage Breakdown
+## Port Usage

-When running the system locally, the following ports are utilized by various services (by default):
+When you run everything on your local machine, here's which port each service hangs out on (by default):

 | Service                 | Protocol | Port    | Description                                   |
 | :---------------------- | :------- | :------ | :-------------------------------------------- |